juytter/commoncolors.css/README.md

 # 🌈✋ Common Colors css

-A "human" CSS color scheme with *unambiguous* color names, at your fingertips.
+A "human" CSS color scheme and *unambiguous* color names, at your fingertips.
 Demo & color chart:  <https://juytter.github.io/common-colors-css/>

 ---

 ## Benefit

-Provide a simple 'human' interface for naming, choosing, using, and sharing colors in a project :
+Provide a simple "human interface" for naming, choosing, using, and sharing colors in css more efficiently :

 - no need for color codes
-- no necessarily need a color chart to choose hues.
+- no necessarily need a color chart as a visual reference.

 [Introducing](https://juytter.github.io/common-colors-css/introducing.html) Common Colors css